acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
 * Prepare a CAP and submit it for review.
 The steps in the CAP will depend on whether or not the active BEP has executed a watchdog reboot.
-This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs, or if a subsequent observation requests them.
+This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs (side B powers FEPs 3-5), or if a subsequent observation requests them.
+Note that this implies that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using only 1 or 2 CCDs, and until an observation occurs using 3 or more CCDs.

   1. If the BEP has not executed a watchdog reboot, the steps should be: